pandian3k/Devops-Clarification/README.md

                                         updated Interview questions

-please share your question i will make clear your doubts
+please share your question i will make clear your doubts..

 Doubt in Jenkins Pipeline :
 How to write the shell script command to deploy or move the any builld war file to destination folder.